Understanding Trichophagia: Causes, Risks, and Support

 Eating hair can lead to the development of hairballs in the digestive tract, which can cause various health complications.

-Introduction Rapunzel Syndrome
+Introduction to Rapunzel Syndrome and Trichophagia

 Exploring the Basics of Trichophagia